 4. The views are different.
 I would argue that, though the views of the Grand Canyon are impressive on both rims, if you want to see the views, you should go to the South Rim, mainly because there are more places to peek over the edge.
 I appreciate the views on the North Rim because they are dramatic, but in a more subtle way.
 At night, you can see the traffic on the South Rim.

 5. Hiking is plentiful, scenic overlooks are not.
 There is a scenic drive on the North Rim, but it doesn’t trace the rim quite as elegantly as the one on the South Rim does so there aren’t as many viewing areas.
 To get the most out of the North Rim, you’ll need to hike to the edge via lengthier and less accessible trails.
+I’m a big believer in earning your view, so I found great joy in reaching that majestic view after a long, five-mile hike … something that can be easily reached on the South Rim.
+Needless to say, there are far fewer people at the end of these trails than on a man-made viewing platform.

 6. People visit the North Rim for the ambiance, not the Grand Canyon.
 Kids ride their bikes around the campground, parents play cards on the lodge deck and hikers wander through the woods.
 The point of the North Rim isn’t specifically to check out the canyon but rather enjoy the atmosphere of a quaint and comfortable summer vacation.
 The Grand Canyon is a secondary consideration and bonus to the North Rim.